-This article was last updated Dec 20, 2016, but some terms and conditions may have changed or are no longer available.
+This article was last updated Apr 23, 2019, but some terms and conditions may have changed or are no longer available.
 For the most accurate and up to date information please consult the terms and conditions found on the issuer website.

-Also keep in mind these terms and conditions of the Award Accelerator:
+Also, keep in mind these terms and conditions of the Award Accelerator:

 - All miles purchased are nonrefundable.
 A federal excise tax is included in the displayed price for Award Accelerator.

 - Award Accelerator and Premier Accelerator purchases don’t count toward the PQD requirement for Premier status qualification.

 - The miles you purchase with Award Accelerator are redeemable miles and do not count toward the PQM requirement for Premier status qualification.
 To receive PQM, add Premier Accelerator to your purchase.

 - The miles credit to your MileagePlus account within 24 hours of purchase.